pau1tuck/nodejs-projects/react.js/theory/lifecycle-methods.md

 Here, the `useEffect` hook replaces `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` from class components.
 If the dependency array is empty (`[]`), the code runs once similar to `componentDidMount`.
 If there is no second argument, the callback runs on every re-render similar to `componentDidUpdate`.
 If state variables are included in the dependency array, the callback runs when any of those variables change.

 While class components have a more explicit division of lifecycle phases and methods, function components with hooks achieve the same effect with less code and a flatter structure, which can be easier to understand and maintain.
 Nevertheless, understanding the lifecycle methods in class components remains vital for dealing with legacy codebases that use class components or to understand lifecycle concepts applicable to hooks as well.
-The choice between class and function components largely depends on project requirements, coding style preference, and team's familiarity with React.
+The choice between class and function components largely depends on project requirements, coding style preference, and a team's familiarity with React.